Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 For example, in September 2024 a local referendum in the 6th district resulted in an Airbnb ban to come into effect from 2026 onward.
 An agent could easily sell you an apartment in the 6th district with an active Airbnb license telling you you are allowed to do Airbnb…

-These Airbnb restrictions will have a small cooling effect on long term rents and sales as they get implemented.
+These Airbnb restrictions will have a slight cooling effect on long term rents and sales as they get implemented.
 There could be a few panic sales as well by some Airbnb owners.

 Again, this is why you need a good agent in Budapest.
 Most agents will tell you Airbnb is fine when in fact it’s not.
 A good agent will know the restrictions per district, know how to handle the home owners association, and how to get the municipal approval if required.
 This is why I work with Benedek my Budapest real estate buyer’s agent.